AdaCore/spark2014/docs/ug/language_subset.rst

 also that ``C1`` and ``C2`` share the same cursors.
 This function is generaly used for writing frame-conditions.

+Note that the model of ``Strict_Equal`` uses the theoretical equality on elements whereas its implementation uses the parameter ``=`` of the generic to compare elements.
+This is done so that the function ``Strict_Equal`` can always be used to express invariant properties of collections over loops and calls.
+This difference between proof and test means that, when the parameter ``=`` is not the physical equality on elements, a user should be careful not to use testing to discharge assumptions involving ``Strict_Equal``, such as preconditions of proven subprograms and postconditions of programs called by a proven subprogram, which mention ``Strict_Equal``.

 For example, in the function ``My_Preppend`` below, ``Strict_Equal`` is used to state that ``My_Preppend`` does not modify the tail of the list.
 Note that we use ``First (L1'Old)`` to refer to the first